Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - a place
 - an event

-in a single sentence.
+within a single sentence.

 Example:

-On July 12th, Year 83 of Konoha, at 11:47 PM, inside the Nara clan residence...
+> On July 12th, Year 83 of Konoha, at 11:47 PM, inside the Nara clan residence...

 The goal is not only immersion.

-The goal is to create a clear first memory anchor.
+It is also to create a clear first memory anchor.

 A strong anchor helps:

 - separate events
 - stabilize the timeline
 - maintain long-term continuity
-- support memory retrieval
+- improve memory retrieval

 The opening becomes the first recorded event of the story.